th1j5/ouroboros.rocks/content/en/docs/Concepts/problem_osi.md

 openVPN, creates a new network on top of IP, for instance a layer 2 network over TAP interfaces supported by a Layer 4 (using, for instance Transport Layer Security) connection to the VPN server.
 Technologies such as VPNs and various so-called _tunnels_ seriously jumble around the layers in this layered model.
-For instance, Multi-Protocol Label switching MPLS, typically sits in between Layer 2 and IP, is categorized as Layer 2.5.

 Which protocol fits in which layer is also not clear-cut.

+Multi-Protocol Label switching MPLS, a technology that makes IP networks more ATM-like, and allows establishing and managing fixed paths (circuits), typically sits in between Layer 2 and IP and is categorized as a Layer 2.5 technology.

+QUIC is a protocol that performs transport-layer functions such as retransmission, flow control and congestion control, but works around the initial performance bottleneck after starting a TCP connection (3-way handsake, slow start) and some other optimizations dealing with re-establishing connections for which security keys are known.
+But QUIC runs on top of UDP.
+If UDP is layer 4, then what layer is QUIC?

 The Border Gateway Protocol (BGP) performs (inter-domain) routing.
-Routing is a function that is usually associated with Layer 3.
-But BGP runs on top of TCP, which is Layer 4.
+Routing is a function that is usually associated with Layer
+3. But BGP runs on top of TCP, which is Layer 4.
 There is no real concensus of what layer BGP is in, some say Layer 3, some (probably most) say Layer 4, because it is using TCP, and some say it's application layer.
 But the concensus does seem to be that the BGP conundrum doesn't matter.
 BGP works, and the OSI and TCP/IP models are _just theoretical models_, not _rules_ that are set in stone.

 ### Are these issues _really_ a problem?